rust-lang/book/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 ### Using Nested Paths to Clean Up Large `use` Lists

-If we’re using multiple items defined in the same package or same module, listing each item on its own line can take up a lot of vertical space in our files.
+If we’re using multiple items defined in the same crate or same module, listing each item on its own line can take up a lot of vertical space in our files.
 For example, these two `use` statements we had in the Guessing Game in Listing 2-4 bring items from `std` into scope: